awslabs/containers-cost-allocation-dashboard/terraform/kubecost_cid_terraform_module/README.md

 The `deploy` directory has an `outputs.tf` file, used to show useful outputs after deployment.<br />
 Below are explanations on how to use it.

-#### The `labels` Output
+#### The `labels` and `annotations` Outputs

-During the deployment, you may add labels to the dataset for each cluster.<br />
+During the deployment, you may add labels or annotations to the dataset for each cluster.<br />
-When doing so, Terraform calculates the distinct labels from all clusters labels.<br />
+When doing so, Terraform calculates the distinct labels and annotations from all clusters.<br />
-This is done so that Terraform can create a column in the Glue Table, for each distinct label.<br />
+This is done so that Terraform can create a column in the Glue Table, for each distinct label and annotation.<br />
-This output is included, so that you can make sure the labels were added to the QuickSight dataset.
+This output is included, so that you can make sure the labels and annotations were added to the QuickSight dataset.

-The `main.tf` file already has a `labels` output, to show the list of distinct labels:
+The `main.tf` file already has `labels` and `annotations` outputs, to show the list of distinct labels and annotations:

     output "labels" {
       value       = module.pipeline.labels
+      description = "A list of the distinct labels of all clusters, that'll be added to the dataset" }

+    output "annotations" {
+      value       = module.pipeline.annotations
-      description = "A list of the distinct lab of all clusters, that'll be added to the dataset" }
+      description = "A list of the distinct annotations of all clusters, that'll be added to the dataset" }

 No need to make any changes to it.